 - regional litho-stratigraphic lineaments as copper- bearing fluid traps (structural or chemical trap).

-A total of 22 diamond core holes for approximately 4,300m of drilling was successfully completed at four prospects (figure 7).
-The drilling defined economic grade intersections with 1km strike length.
+A total of 22 diamond core holes for 4,248m of drilling was successfully completed at these four above mentioned prospects (refer to the following diagram, Khoemacau regional drilling locations (4,248m completed in 2020)).

 Zone 9 was drilled over 1.5km strike to 170m below surface.
 The target was identified as a fold closure adjacent to a basin high.
 A total of six holes defined the high-grade copper sulphides along the basin shelf.
 The overall architecture showed intact facies distribution with the basin deepening toward the north-east.
 Abundant north, north-east trending structures and parasitic folds are seen on the aeromagnetics.
 Further drilling and follow up is warranted at this prospect to define continuity along strike and depth.